cblauth/php-rest-api/README.md

 ```
 http://localhost/grade_process.php
 ```
-** If you read "error: invalid requetst" it means the API is runnig
+** If you read "error: invalid requetst", the API is running

 ## Testing